2005 American League Division Series: Game 2

 In Game 2, the starters were John Lackey for the Angels and Chien-Ming Wang for the Yankees.
 The Yankees scored the first run of the game in the second when Hideki Matsui and Robinson Canó hit back-to-back doubles.
 They made it 2–0 in the fifth after Alex Rodríguez walked, moved to third on Jason Giambi's double and scored on Gary Sheffield's ground out.
 The Angels got on the board in the bottom of that inning on Juan Rivera's home run.
 In the sixth, Alex Rodríguez's error allowed Orlando Cabrera to make it to first base.
 He would move to second on Vladimir Guerrero's ground out and score on Bengie Molina's single, tying the game at two.
 In the next inning, Wang's throwing error would allow Jeff DaVanon and Steve Finley to reach third and second, respectively.
 Both scored on Cabrera's single, giving the Angels a 4–2 lead.
-In the eighth, Molina's home run off of Al Leiter extended the Angels lead to three.
-In the ninth, Jorge Posada's home run off of Francisco Rodriguez cut the lead back to two, but K. Rod retired the next three batters to end the game and tie the series heading to New York.
+In the eighth, Molina's home run off Al Leiter extended the Angels lead to three.
+In the ninth, Jorge Posada's home run off Francisco Rodriguez cut the lead back to two, but K. Rod retired the next three batters to end the game and tie the series heading to New York.